CoCoNut-UvA/civicc-skeleton/README.md

-# CiviC Skeleton
+# CiviC compiler skeleton
-This gives a base for your own civicc compiler.
+This gives a base for your own CiviC compiler.
+In its current state it can:
+1. Read txt files containing simple assignment expressions consisting only of binary operations surrounded by brackets.
+(See the test directory for example files)
+2. Perform a couple of demo traversals on the statements.
+3. Print the AST to the terminal.

 ## Getting started
 First make sure you have all dependencies installed.
 The full dependencies of CoCoNut are listed on the main [GitHub](https://github.com/CoCoNut-UvA/coconut) repository.
-On
-Ubuntu these can be installed using:
+On Ubuntu these can be installed using:
 ```bash
 sudo apt update && sudo apt install build-essential cmake bison flex graphviz
 ```